Skip to content

 Seasonal Insights for Kurohae

-Kurohae shows typical northern hemisphere patterns with June being the warmest month (23.3°C) and December the coldest (19.3°C).
-The calmest conditions typically occur in January with average wave heights of 0.2m and wave periods of 8.0s.
-The most comfortable wave conditions are in January with a low wave steepness ratio, creating gentler swells.
+Kurohae shows typical northern hemisphere patterns with August being the warmest month (27.2°C) and February the coldest (3.8°C).
+The calmest conditions typically occur in October with average wave heights of 1.7m and wave periods of 8.0s.
+The most comfortable wave conditions are in October with a low wave steepness ratio, creating gentler swells.
 January offers the longest wave periods (8.0s), creating more comfortable and predictable conditions for boat entries and exits.
 Ocean currents are slowest in January (0.5m/s) and strongest in January (0.5m/s).
 January is usually the driest month with 0.0mm of precipitation.
-For beginners, the best time to visit would be during January to March, when ocean conditions are calmer with long-period waves and currents are typically weaker.
+For beginners, the best time to visit would be during October to December, when ocean conditions are calmer with long-period waves and currents are typically weaker.
 Experienced divers might enjoy the challenges and potentially better visibility during the shoulder seasons, with moderate currents that can improve marine life encounters.

 Scoring Legend: